 A Wild Swan, her collaboration with Pulitzer-winning author Michael Cunningham, came out in 2015.
 She was chosen as Newsweek Japan’s "100 Japanese People World Respects" in 2009.

 Paul Boag has been working on the Web since 1993.
-He is Web Strategist at Headscape Ltd, a Web design agency that he cofounded back in 2002.
-Paul also produces and hosts the longest-running and award-winning Web design podcast at boagworld.
-He is a regular speaker at conferences and author of Client-Centric Web Design.
+He is a user experience strategist who helps companies make use of digital to better serve connected consumers.
+Paul also hosts the award-winning user experience podcast at boagworld.com.
+He is a regular speaker at conferences and author of four books including Digital Adaptation, as well as User Experience Revolution.

 Monica is an emojineer at Google.
 She works on Chrome, web components and Polymer, and has probably at least once broken the Internet for you.
 She is unreasonably excited about emoji, and will likely eat all of your Oreos, if you have any.